 If you value the experience of college, you’re likely trying to find the right school—rather than a specific program—for you.
 But what exactly are you looking for in a college experience: Do you want a school with plenty of social events?
 A school with dorms?
 A school with various sport teams?
 Do you want to be somewhere completely different than the place you reside in now?
 If you’re going for the overall experience of college, finding a school with extracurriculars and a unique, involved culture that fits your personality will be instrumental in keeping you motivated during your time in school.

 After you’ve found a few schools with the perfect mixture of social events and culture, you should take a look at the programs and instructors to see if the school really is the best fit for you.
 The experience of college is important, however.
 If you are passionate about a particular subject or program, and the school fails to offer that, it’d be worth searching for an alternative.
 Fun and exciting college culture can be found on campuses everywhere!

 Unfortunately, however, not all will offer a program or major that’s perfect for you.
 If you’re really interested in a particular school, yet they don’t seem to really fit you academically, you’ll have to ask yourself if you’re prepared to switch or generalize majors in order to keep that desired campus culture.
 And who knows!
 You might end up discovering a new subject you’re extremely passionate about without having to sacrifice your dream campus.

 Consider Online Colleges

-Experts at the University of Maryland explain that, “the online format allows you to pick the school that suits your wants and needs without concern for geographic location.
-There are many programs out there, but if you do some research and think about your own learning style, you can prepare yourself to make the right decision about which school to attend and how best to get your degree.”
-Earning a degree can be done quickly through online courses and arm you with the kind of knowledge, authority, and involvement that others achieve through an on-campus experience.
+Experts at the University of Maryland explain that “the online format allows you to pick the school that suits your wants and needs without concern for geographic location.
+There are many programs out there.
+Do some research and think about your own learning style.
+Prepare yourself to make the right decision about which school to attend and how best to get your degree.
+Earning a degree can be done quickly through online courses.
+It arms you with the kind of knowledge, authority, and involvement that others achieve through an on-campus experience.